OpenNews/schedule-data-loader/README.md

     varied key names as well.

 * **WORKSHEETS_TO_SKIP:** if `FETCH_MULTIPLE_WORKSHEETS` is set to `True`, you
-    may define a list of worksheet names to ignore data from. e.g. ['Template', '(backup data)']
+    may define a list of worksheet names here, and the script will ignore any data they contain.
+E.g. ['Template', '(backup data)']

 * **MAKE_LOCAL_JSON:** should likely be set to `False` in production, but can be set to `True` for  testing.
 If set to `True`, the `make_json()` method